-22AM036 INTERNET OF THINGS AND ITS APPLICATION
+22AM036 INTERNET OF THINGS AND ITS APPLICATIONS

-- To Understand how connected devices work together to update other applications - To Acquire knowledge to interface sensors and actuators with microcontroller-based Arduino/Raspberry Pi platform. - To Understand the Communication between microcontroller and PC using IOT protocol - To Understand IoT security and challenges - To Understand IoT applications with case studies.
+- To analyze how connected devices work together to update other applications - To acquire knowledge to interface sensors and actuators with microcontroller-based Arduino/Raspberry Pi platform. - To analyze the Communication between microcontroller and PC using IOT protocol - To analyze IoT security and challenges - To analyze IoT applications with case studies.